awsdocs/amazon-ec2-user-guide/doc_source/install-nvidia-driver.md

    ```

    Starting with GRID version 11\.0, you can use the driver packages under `latest` for both G3 and G4dn instances\.
 We will not add versions later than 11\.0 to `g4/latest`, but will keep version 11\.0 and the earlier versions specific to G4dn under `g4/latest`\.

+   With G5 instances, you can use GRID 13\.1 and later or GRID 12\.4 or later\.

 1. Add permissions to run the driver installation utility using the following command\.